artemdevel/artemdevel.github.io/_posts/2022-10-14-work-with-adb.md

 from the official sources.

 Most problems I had were related to Windows and USB drivers.
-On Ubuntu/Linux it was fairly easy to get everything working and I've never tried to develop for Android under MacOS.
+On Ubuntu/Linux it was fairly easy to get everything working and I've never tried to develop for Android under macOS.
 Also more options available for Android at the moment like remote debugging using Wi-Fi but I've never tried this as well.

 ## Commands